Apple Previews iOS 11.3 Changes, Due Later This Year

 Business Chat -- And now for something completely different. iOS 11.3 will introduce a beta of Business Chat, which will let users communicate directly with businesses in Messages.
 That may sound dreadfully dull, but Apple’s example is more interesting.
 In it, a customer gets a recommendation for a smart lock, which they then buy in the conversation using Apple Pay.
 Initial partners include Discover, Hilton, Lowe’s and Wells Fargo.

 The attraction of Business Chat is that you can converse with a support rep, schedule an appointment, and make purchases within the Messages app without sharing your contact information.
 Plus, you can stop chatting at any time.
-Apple should eat its own dog food here and put Apple Support on Business Chat, much as it has with Twitter.
+Apple should eat its own dog food here and put Apple Support on Business Chat.

 Batteries and Performance -- 2017 ended with a lot of hubbub about a performance-throttling feature that Apple quietly slipped into iOS 10 to prevent unexpected shutdowns on older iPhone models with worn batteries.
 Apple responded with cheaper battery replacements (see “Apple Apologizes for iPhone Battery Issue, Drops Replacement Prices to $29,” 3 January 2018) and promises of better battery management features.

 iOS 11.3 seems to be fulfilling that promise.
 On the iPhone 6 and later, you will be able to view your battery’s health in Settings > Battery.
 Also, you can see if Apple’s power management feature is on, and turn it off if so.
-In truth, turning that feature off likely is a bad idea — if you’re seeing significant enough slowdowns to warrant turning it off, you should just get a new battery.
+In truth, turning that feature off is likely a bad idea — if you’re seeing significant enough slowdowns to warrant turning it off, you should just get a new battery.

 Health Records -- The Health app will be able to download health records from select hospitals.
 See Apple’s announcement for a full list.

 For many people with ongoing health problems, quick access to health records could literally be a lifesaver.
-And even for those who are generally healthy, being able to look up exactly when you had some surgery or what drugs gave you bad side effects in the past will be welcome.
+Even for those who are generally healthy, being able to look up exactly when you had some surgery or what drugs gave you bad side effects in the past will be welcome.

 The problem, of course, is that hospitals and healthcare systems have to connect their existing patient portals to this system using a standard called FHIR (Fast Healthcare Interoperability Resources).
 Only 12 institutions are signed up at launch — we hope to see that number increase quickly.
-If you’re an IT executive at a U.S. health system and are interested in learning more about this, scroll to the bottom of Apple’s Healthcare page for an email link.
+If you’re an IT executive at a U.S. health system and are interested in learning more, scroll to the bottom of Apple’s Healthcare page for an email link.
 And if you want to see this feature from your healthcare provider, point them at the same page.

 Other Changes -- There will likely be even more small changes that Apple isn’t telling us about now, but here are those that warranted mention: